aiSTROM -- A roadmap for developing a successful AI strategy

 \subsection{Identify opportunities}

 The myriad of possibilities offered by AI does not come without challenges for organizations: how should they adapt strategically to stay competitive?
 In other words, which project should the organization focus on first?
-In the aiSTROM framework, we propose to first create a list of possible goals and problem statements, each of which can be tackled by an AI system.
-This will result in a list of different possible projects with clear task definition, each with varying levels of risk and different requirements.
-This list should be created by a team consisting of members with both domain/organization knowledge (e.g. c-level and employees) and AI knowledge (e.g. an AI consultants or developers).
+The aiSTROM framework proposes to first create a list of possible goals and problem statements, each of which can be tackled by an AI system.
+This will result in a list of different possible projects with a clear task definition, each with varying levels of risk and different requirements.
+This list should be created by a team consisting of members with both domain/organization knowledge (e.g. c-level and employees) as well as AI knowledge (e.g. AI consultants or developers).
 As the organization forms a strategic vision for integrating AI across functional borders in the organization, this will be deeply rooted in the goals that have been outlaid in this step.
 Having clear goals is an essential step in any successful IT strategy \citep{tallon2000executives, morgan2002business}, it is no different for AI projects.